GFlorio/gflorio.github.io/cv.md

 - Several custom Terraform modules for improving code reuse.
 - Automation tools and technical documentation for common tasks.
-- Secrets management automation, making the adoption of security best practices easier
+- Secrets management automation, making the adoption of security best practices easier.
 - Custom Grafana dashboards and alerts for monitoring the infrastructure and services.

 #### Project: Developer Experience Improvements